-Fire Damage Repair Professional Guide – Preparing for a Home Fire
+Fire Damage Repair Professional Advice – Planning for a Home Fire

-Things to Keep in Mind to Minimize Home Fire Hazards
+Things to Be Mindful of to Decrease Home Fire Dangers

-- Cooking: Always stay in the area during the time you’re cooking and don’t leave it unattended.
-When you need to leave the area, get somebody to watch over the food until you return.
+- Cooking: Remain in the kitchen at all times while you’re cooking and don’t leave it alone.
+When you need to step out of the kitchen, get somebody to watch over the food until you come back.

-Home fires can occur, whether it’s something out of your power or a mishap, Paul Davis is here to lend a helping hand.
-Our fire damage restoration services can re-mediate your house back to a livable condition again.
-Reach out to us at 888-473-7669 and a franchise in your location will be there for you.
+Home fires happen, whether it’s something out of your power or a mishap, Paul Davis is here to help out.
+Our fire damage restoration services can restore your property back to normal again.
+Reach out to us at 888-473-7669 and a franchise near your location will be there to help out.